saishridhar/charGPT/README.md

 # charGPT
-A character level generative model which is pre-trained on shakespeare.
+A character level generative model which pre-trained on shakespeare.